RNBBarrett/study_on_BIP39_mnemonic/README.md

 We will generate a large random number that will then be used to select our seed words.

 The BIP39 standard states that the random number we generate should be 128 bits long for a 12 word seed phrase, up to 256 bits long for a 24 word seed phrase.
+Lets focus on a 12 word seed phrase as an example.

 Using Python lets write a function to do this (note in the real world we should avoid the use of the random library, because generally they are not always truly random):